BloomTech-Labs/conference-contacts-fe/README.old.md

 ## Documentation

-see for https://github.com/Lambda-School-Labs/conference-contacts-ios details on the IOS version of our project.
+For details on the IOS version of our project see https://github.com/Lambda-School-Labs/conference-contacts-ios

-See https://github.com/Lambda-School-Labs/conference-contacts-be for details on the backend of our project.
+For details on the backend of our project see https://github.com/Lambda-School-Labs/conference-contacts-be